 His Earthshatter ultimate knocks enemies down, leaving them open to hammer strikes.
 Reinhardt is a great starter tank for a reason: his shield can successfully lead a team charge, yet he can dish out damage with the best of them.
 A good Reinhardt will serve as the backbone of a team and is often the one calling the shots.

 Difficulty: Easy.
-Reinhardt’s barrier is simple and your role is to stay in the front and protect the team.
+Reinhardt’s barrier is simple; your role is to stay in the front and protect the team.

 Play if: You want to lead the charge and protect your teammates from just about everything.
 Just remember not to get carried away doing damage.

 Roadhog is a beefy off-tank.
 His signature ability is the Chain Hook, which grabs an enemy and reels them in for a close-range blast from his shotgun-like Scrap Gun.

 His huge health pool and ability to quickly heal himself give Roadhog high survivability.
 Whole Hog, his ultimate, makes his weapon fully automatic for a few seconds.
 This can push enemies away from an objective or trap them in a corridor.

 Difficulty: Easy.
 Roadhog is all about hooking out-of-position enemies to punish them.
 His self-heal keeps you alive even when healers are down.